IDLaboratory/BusinessModels/README.md

 ## Automated Identification and Taxonomy of Business Models

-Use this script to run dictionary-based content analysis on a company's annual report to obtain its business model.
+Use this script to run dictionary-based content analysis on companies' annual reports to obtain their business models.

 ### Steps